SNEWS2/hop-SNalert-app/snews-dev-tutorial.md

-# Connecting to the SNEWS / SCIMMA messaging network
+# Using the `snews` app with the SCIMMA Hopskotch server
 This tutorial will show you how to use the `snews` app to connect to the SCIMMA Hopskotch messaging network.
 This can be done using either a local or cloud instance of `snews`; it is recommended that you start with a local instance for testing, and then move to a cloud provider if needed for your production services.